Math Placement

 To access and complete the Math Placement Assessment:

-1. Log into the Admissions Portal and navigate to the New Student Checklist.
+- Log into your Orientation Portal and navigate to your New Student Checklist.

 Understanding Your Score